 - Gamification to motivate learners, track progress, and reward top students.

-Sales leaders should not expect their teams to be able to learn, retain, and apply new techniques when delivered through traditional training methods.
+A should not expect the teams to be able to learn, retain, and apply new techniques when delivered through traditional methods.

-The graphic below shows that with the right techniques and tools, sellers can retain more information with virtual sales training than with most traditional one/two-day sales training events because traditional training does not incorporate many aspects of how people learn.
+The graphic below shows that with the right techniques and tools, sellers can retain more information than with most traditional one/two-day events because traditional does not incorporate many aspects of how people learn.

-An analogy I like to use to explain the supremacy of virtual sales training over traditional sales training is how you and I learned in our own college experience.
+An analogy I like to use to explain the supremacy of virtual selling skills training over traditional sales training is how you and I learned in our own college experience.